Skip to content

 )

-Returns a EOPF data product from Sentinel-1, -2, or -3 in a analysis-ready, convenient form.
-All bands and quality flags are resampled to a unified, user-provided resolution.
+Returns an EOPF data product from Sentinel-1, -2, or -3 in an analysis-ready, convenient form.
+Common parameters are:

 • resolution: Target resolution for all spatial data variables / bands.